 If you're beach bunnies but don't like the idea of a wedding on sand, check out the Convent of Blanes, outside Barcelona.
 The 16th-century convent is on a promontory overlooking the Mediterranean, and spent most of its existence as a convent and monastery, until being sold off in 1845.
 Most weddings take place on the patios above the sea – but it's something of a hot spot for Spanish celebrity weddings, so book quickly.

 This is one of the services offered by Danish Island Weddings, who specialize in weddings on the island of Aero – a sleepy place so renowned for its fuss-free, no-red-tape wedding ceremonies that other Europeans travel there to get hitched.
-It's only happened once before, but a wedding in a tiny biplane has to be on the bucket list for some pair of aeronautic elopers.
+A wedding in a tiny biplane has to be on the bucket list for some pair of aeronautic elopers.

 The Tasman Glacier, on South Island, is one of the most stunning parts of the New Zealand landscape.
 Forget hobbits and Orcs, this is the place in New Zealand to say your vows in an intimate ceremony.
 You can be helicoptered to a peak with a celebrant and declare your everlasting love on one of nature's wonders.
 There is nothing that isn't awesome about that idea.